Vatican City Championship

-The Vatican City Championship (Campionato della Città del Vaticano,Certamen Civitatis Vaticanae) is the top men's association football league of Vatican City.
+The Vatican City Championship (Campionato della Città del Vaticano; Certamen Civitatis Vaticanae) is the top men's association football league of Vatican City.
 Founded in 1972 as the Coppa Amicizia, teams are composed of workers representing various state departments.
 Teams are permitted to field an outside player from Italian amateur teams to play as goalkeeper, and players combine to form the Vatican City national team for rare friendly matches.
-The Vatican football association, Federazione Vaticanese Giuoco Calcio, is not a member of FIFA and is overseen by its president Domenico Regards as of May 2014.
+The Vatican football association, Federazione Vaticanese Giuoco Calcio, is not a member of FIFA and is overseen by its president Domenico Ruggiero as of May 2014.
 All matches are played at the Associazione Sportivo La Salle complex in Western Rome, although the larger Campo Cardinale Francis Joseph Spellman served as home until recently.
 The league has amateur status with matches and training taking place outside of work hours.
 Matches take place on Mondays and Tuesdays.
 Equipment and uniforms are occasionally donated by organizations and benefactors with deficits being covered by the Vatican government.
 The league takes place between October and May each year with a two-month break in December and January.